 - Dry carefully, using a clean, lint-free towel which hasn't been washed using fabric softener (this can cause smears).

-- If any smears or smudges are still visible, gently rub using a clean microfibre cloth.
+- If any smears or smudges are still visible, gently rub using a cleanmicrofibre cloth (opens in new tab).

-While optometrists recommend good old tap water and washing-up liquid, you can use specialist lens wipes if you’re on the go.
+While optometrists recommend good old tap water and washing-up liquid, you can usespecialist lens wipes (opens in new tab)if you're on the go.
 You can also remove grease and grime from nose pads using a soft toothbrush.

 What not to use